MaelAbgrall/HardwareforAI/README.md

     - Resize images & better diagrams
     - update table of content

-## latest update:
-    - Added some configuration ideas
-    - modifications on storage
-    - benchmark link for 1080ti vs 2080/2080ti

-## I'm a beginner / I'm a student
-Unless you play video games, *you don't need a powerful computer*: a recent i3/Ryzen3 with an integrated graphic chip (iGPU or APU) is plenty for some docker containers &/or small programs.
-You will be surprised that most of the time cheap old hardware is very good.

-Once you need some power, there is plenty of cloud-based solutions that will offer free computing power for a limited time.
-And even when you are out of free options, it is still a viable option to do quick computing.

 # My setup
-Before going any further, here is how I'm working with AI/my home setp:
+Before going any further, here is how I'm working:

 - **A laptop**: I have a small laptop with enough power to do some small computation or run small software (like a dev server for example).
-It's a Thinkpad x230 with an i5 under Fedora, and it serves me well since 2012, it's ultra-light and very small.
-I might change it because I already upgraded it to its maximum (SSD, 16go of ram, changed the thermal paste) and it's not as snappy as a recent CPU such as a Ryzen 3.
+It's a Thinkpad x230 with an i5, and it serves me well since 2012, it's ultra-light and very small.
+I upgraded everything I could to squeeze as much performances as I could (SSD, 16go of ram, changed the thermal paste).
+I'm running Manjaro, but I had previously Fedora and Lubuntu.
 ![ ](./images/x230.jpg  "the x230 is really small")
     *An idea of the size of the x230*
 - **A tower:** My main computer for heavy computation, photoshop and gaming.
 Its a 9900k (16 threads), 32GB of ram, and a 1080ti.
 It's running a dual boot with windows, and ubuntu.
 ![ ](https://imgur.com/SXrSiJF.png "my main computer")

 - **My home server/streaming server:** a whooping dual core celeron t9400 with 2GB of ram.
-This thing **is OLD** (2008, not very powerful even for its time), however I can still run 18 docker containers: home assistant (HA, nodered, deconz), nextcloud (open source cloud storage), 2 mariadb instances, redis, nginx, an automated streaming server (ombi, jackett, jellyfin, etc), and finally portainer/glances to monitor all this.
+This thing **is OLD** (2008, not very powerful even for its time), however I can still run 18 docker containers.
 So far the only two limitations I had with this setup is when encoding a stream in 1080p at more than 10mbps, or when I'm uploading a huge number of files on nextcloud.
+This is also not very fast.
 ![ ](https://imgur.com/9sQJLZU.png "my server")

-- **My previous work:** The research dpt. of the uni were I did my internship had a xeon (32 threads), 64GB of ram and 4 titan xp and 5/6 people were working on this server using ssh.
+- **My lab internship:** The research department were I did my internship had a xeon (32 threads), 64GB of ram and 4 titan xp and 5/6 people were working on this server using ssh.

-When I'm not on my big computer, I'm using a combination of SSHFS, ssh tunnels and vscode with the remote ssh extension.
+When working, I'm using a combination of SSHFS, ssh tunnels and vscode with the remote ssh extension: this helps me leveraging the powerful tower, but coding on the go with my small laptop.

 # Laptop vs cloud vs tower
 ## the beefy gaming laptop
 Sadly, a lot of people out here recommend getting a gaming laptop for AI.
-While it is not bad advice, they are not great either.
+They are not great.
 Those laptops are optimised for gaming on the go, not heavy computation.
 Choosing this will make you run very quickly into multiple limitations.

 When you are running heavy computation (Games, AI, video rendering, etc) you are using a lot of power.
 Since our world is not perfect while doing this you lose some power in the form of heat (in electronics it's called TDP and it's in Watt).
 So, when you have a laptop, your "cooling potential" aka the size of the heat exchanger / Radiator is small.
 Thus your laptop fans will need to run full speed to dissipate this heat.
 And even at full speed, it's "optimised" so the laptop will wear faster than usual.